 It’s pretty damn easy to get started with a blog.
 You don’t need any hardware or software or hosting company, the blog providers will handle all of these for you.
-There is no sign up fee or monthly fees.
-There are so many blog sites that offer FREE blogs to any one, you can quickly sign up and start to generate your content in minutes.
+There is no signup fee or monthly fees.
+There are so many blog sites that offer FREE blogs to anyone, you can quickly sign up and start to generate your content in minutes.
 Generating good content, now that’s the hard part.

 Anyone can be a publisher; the good, the bad or the ugly.

 The good side of blogs is that individuals have an opportunity to voice their opinions on various issues or report on what\’s happening in their community.
-Newspapers have noticed this, and many of them are offering blogs to readers, which is great in that it foster community interaction with the news delivered online.
+Newspapers have noticed this, and many of them are offering blogs to readers, which is great in that they foster community interaction with the news delivered online.